Investing Insights

 CBIZ (CBZ): The Only Listed Accounting Pure-Play, Trading at 7.4x While PE Pays Premiums

-CBIZ is the outsourced finance department for middle-market America: $1.6B market cap, 90% client retention, 72%+ recurring revenue, 20+ consecutive years of buybacks.
-Trading at 7.4x forward earnings while private equity rolls up the rest of the industry at premium multiples.
-We unpack the Marcum integration, the AI margin levers, and the PE arbitrage setup.
+The outsourced finance department for middle-market America: $1.6B cap, 90% retention, 72% recurring revenue, 20+ straight years of buybacks.
+Trading at 7.4x earnings while private equity rolls up the rest of the industry at premiums.
+The Marcum integration and the arbitrage.

 ·9 min read